-During the first week of the semester, mandatory student clinician meetings/workshops are held to present the requirements for the clinical semester for all clinicians registering to participate in clinical education in the oncampus clinic.
-All student clinicians are expected to attend the mandatory clinic meetings.
+During the first week of the semester, mandatory student clinician meetings/workshops/trainings are held to present the requirements for the clinical semester for all clinicians registering to participate in clinical education in the on-campus clinic.
+All student clinicians are required to attend the mandatory clinic meetings.
 The times and locations are announced via email notices and postings of the meetings in the Clinic and via UCF email.
 Additional clinical meetings may be called during the semester.